 Study with us

-There are various Titles of Fellowship at Churchill College:
+There are various Titles of Fellowship at Churchill College

 Subject to the University Statutes, the College may elect into a Fellowship under Title C, any person holding a Professorship in the University, or any of the Readerships or administrative offices specified for the time being in Schedule B of the University Statutes.
 Fellows in Titles A, B, E and G, who are appointed to Professorships in the University are normally automatically transferred to this Title.

-The following Fellowships may be held at Overseas Fellow or visiting By-Fellow level, at the discretion of the Fellowship Electors:
+The following named Fellowships may be held at Overseas Fellow or visiting By-Fellow level, at the discretion of the Fellowship Electors:

-The purpose of the French Government Fellowship is "to promote visits by French scientific research workers to the University of Cambridge while allowing them to profit by the multidisciplinary environment provided by the College surroundings".
-The College liaises closely with the Counsellor for Science and Technology at the French Embassy, to whom nominations by Fellows are submitted via the Fellowship Electors.
-The charges for accommodation are met by a grant from the French Government.
-Normally, one Fellowship is awarded in this category each year.
+The purpose of the French Government Fellowships is 'to promote visits by French scientific research workers to the University of Cambridge while allowing them to profit by the multidisciplinary environment provided by the College surroundings'.
+In addition to dining privileges there is an entitlement to accommodation in College, for which the charges are met by a grant from the French Government.

 Enquiries and applications should be made to the Scientific Counsellor at the French Embassy in London: www.ambafrance-uk.org/-The-Department-